kasper-piskorski/docs/pages/misc/cheatsheet.md

 match $m isa movie; (actor $a1, $m); (actor $a2, $m);
 select $a1, $a2
 ```
-The selected variables can be explicitly defined.
+Select particular variables from the query.

 <big><pre>
 limit {integer}</pre></big>